OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 Munge authentication service
 ---------------------------------

+Munge_ is the default plugin used since the early days of Slurm_ (2003 and before).
 The Munge_ authentication plugin identifies and authenticates the user originating a message within Slurm_.
 It is recommended to read the Munge_installation_ guide and the Munge_wiki_.